maxdevblock/cubmods/docs/source/manual.rst

-The function ``gem.estimate()`` is the main function for the estimation and validation of a model from an observed sample, calling for the corresponding ``.mle()`` function of the specified family, with or without covariates.
+The function ``gem.estimate()`` is the main function for the estimation and validation of a model from an observed sample, calling for the corresponding ``.mle()`` function of the specified family module, with or without covariates.

-The function ``gem.draw()`` is the main function for drawing a random sample from a specified model, calling for the corresponding ``.draw()`` function of the corresponding family, with or without covariates.
+The function ``gem.draw()`` is the main function for drawing a random sample from a specified model, calling for the corresponding ``.draw()`` function of the corresponding family module, with or without covariates.

 `Reference guide <cubmods.html#gem-module>`__